logto-io/logto/packages/connector-wechat-native/README.md

 ### Platform info

-You can configure one or both of iOS and Android platforms for integrating Logto with WeChat native sign-in.
+You can configure one or both of the iOS and Android platforms for integrating Logto with WeChat native sign-in.

-#### iOS app (iOS应用)
+#### iOS app

 Check "iOS app" (iOS 应用), then check the target device type of your app accordingly.

 ![App platform](/packages/connector-wechat-native/docs/platform.png)

-If you chose "No" for the App Store availability, you cloud skip filling out "AppStore download address" here.
+If you chose "No" for the App Store availability, you cloud skip filling out the "AppStore download address" here.

 Fill out _Bundle ID_, _Test version Bundle ID_, and _Universal Links_ (actually, only one link is needed 😂).